-This is when a character leaves/abandons someone that they were close to, maybe out of a obligation, personal reasons, or not by their own choice note Maybe a character is a Living Emotional Crutch or a Morality Chain to them.
+This is when a character leaves/abandons someone that they were close to, maybe out of an obligation, personal reasons, or not by their own choice.note Maybe a character is a Living Emotional Crutch or a Morality Chain to them.
 Maybe they have implied romantic feelings for them.
 Maybe they were a pair of True Companions, or family.
 In some cases, the person left behind may not even have realized their feelings until the other left.

-Sometimes, if the abandoned character eventually learns the gone character came back or did not actually die they may regain some of their sense of stability, or not if they are so far gone or resentful from the characters disappearance.
+Sometimes, if the abandoned character eventually learns the gone character came back or did not actually die, they may regain some of their sense of stability, or not if they are too far gone or resentful from the character's disappearance.

 If the "gone" character is still alive, the "crazy" character may decide that I Will Find You, which may lead to Roaring Rampage of Rescue... but if the "gone" character is well and truly dead, the "crazy" character might actually go the other route.